ditsing/ruaft/README.md

 ## Code Quality

 The implementation is thoroughly tested.
-I copied (and translated) the tests from an obvious source.
+I copied (and translated) the test sets from an obvious source.
 To avoid being indexed by a search engine, I will not name the source.
 The testing framework from the same source is also translated from the original Go version.
 The code can be found at the [`labrpc`](https://github.com/ditsing/labrpc) repo.